The Q (nightclub): Lawsuit

-On June 10, 2022, Sharp—who had divested from the Q—filed a lawsuit against Picus and Fluet for "breach of contract, breach of fiduciary duty, fraud, unjust enrichment and accounting".
-The court filings include claims that Sharp's employment contract was violated, that Picus instructed Q security to not check patron IDs and to allow drugs inside the venue, and that Picus made racist and transphobic statements, such as: "I don't need to break my back to hire people just because they're black and trans," and "Make sure [the club's] Latin nights are the good kind of Latins.
+On May 16 or June 10, 2022, Sharp—who had divested from the Q—filed a lawsuit against Picus, Fluet and the Q's parent company (Bar Fluid, LLC, which is owned by Fluet) for "breach of contract, breach of fiduciary duty, fraud, unjust enrichment and accounting".
+The court filings included claims that Sharp's employment contract was violated; that Picus instructed Q security to not check patron IDs and to allow drugs such as GHB into the venue; that Picus sometimes told door employees to deny entry to women; and that Picus made racist and transphobic statements, such as: "I don't need to break my back to hire people just because they're black and trans," and "Make sure [the club's] Latin nights are the good kind of Latins.
 Not Blatinos," referring to dark-skinned Latinx people.